icon-project/t-bears/README.md

 Get balance of given address in loop unit

 positional arguments:
-  address               Address to query the icx balance
+  address               Address to query the ICX balance

 optional arguments:
   -h, --help            show this help message and exit